sunyanqing/kaldi-audio-server/README.md

 More features that maybe useful for a practical system, as well as client side demo will be added later.

 To start, you need to INSTALL Kaldi from [main Kaldi repository] (https://github.com/kaldi-asr/kaldi) in GitHub.
+`Make ext` maybe also required.
 Then build `audio-server-online2-nnet2` based on Kaldi.

 To test, you could use any online2 & nnet2 model trained with kaldi, such as [Librispeech TDNN models with silence probability] (http://kaldi-asr.org/downloads/build/10/trunk/egs/librispeech/s5/archive.tar.gz).